daluken/Intro-T-and-T-Web-Presence-Project/index.md

 - Bachelor of Science in Advertising with Minor in Art History, University of Florida, Gainesville, FL

 ### Certificates
--Professional Certificate in E-Learning, University of Central Florida – Orlando, FL
+- Professional Certificate in E-Learning, University of Central Florida – Orlando, FL

 ### Experience